-For the newly appointed director, Mr Chua Keng Woon, the NC had met with him prior to his appointment to ensure that he is aware of the expectations and the level of commitment required as Director on the Board, and taking into account the level of commitment required of his other listed company board representations and other principal commitments, was of the view that he should be able to adequately discharge his duties.
+During FY2021, Mr Lim Hui Kwan was appointed as Non-Executive and Independent Director and Ms Cheng Wee Ling and Ms Christina Chow Poh Lin were appointed as Executive Directors.
+The NC had interviewed and met with them prior to their appointments to ensure that they are aware of the expectations and the level of commitment required as Director on the Board.
+Taking into account the level of commitment required of their other principal commitments, the NC was of the view that they should be able to adequately discharge their duties.

-The Company's Constitution provides that the number nearest to one-third of the Directors to retire by rotation and subject themselves to re-election by the shareholders at every Annual General Meeting ("AGM") of the Company.
+The Company's Constitution provided that the number nearest to one-third of the Directors to retire by rotation and subject themselves to re-election by the shareholders at every AGM of the Company.
 In addition, all Directors of the Company shall retire from office once every three years.
-It is also provided in the Regulations that newly appointed Directors (whether as an additional Director or to fill a vacancy) appointed during the financial year shall only hold office until the next AGM of the Company and are subject to re-election by the shareholders.
+It was also provided in the Regulations that Directors who were newly appointed during the financial year (whether as an additional Director or to fill a vacancy) shall only hold office until the next AGM of the Company and are subject to re-election by the shareholders.

 With regard to the re-election of existing Directors each year, the NC advises the Board of those Directors who are retiring or due for consideration to retire in accordance with the Constitution.
-A retiring Director is eligible for re-election by the shareholders of the Company at the AGM, and prior to nominating a retiring Director for re-election, the NC will evaluate the Director's contributions and performance taking into consideration factors such as attendance, preparedness, participation and any other factors as may be determined by the NC.
+A retiring Director is eligible for re-election by the shareholders of the Company at the AGM, and prior to nominating a retiring Director for re-election, the NC will evaluate the Director's contribution and performance taking into consideration factors such as attendance, preparedness, participation and any other factors as may be determined by the NC.
+The Board and the NC have endeavoured to ensure that the Directors appointed to the Board possess the relevant experience, knowledge and expertise critical to the Group's business.

 Each member of the NC shall abstain from voting on any resolutions and making recommendations and/or participating in any deliberations of the NC in respect of his/her re-nomination as a director.
-Ms Cheng Li Chen, Mr Chee Teck Kwong Patrick and Mr Chua Keng Woon have been nominated for re-election and have abstained from the voting process.
+Mr Tan, Mr Lim Hui Kwan, Ms Cheng Wee Ling and Ms Christina Chow Poh Lin have been nominated for re-election and have abstained from the voting process.